Adding controller CasC bundles to the operations center

 8. Manually trigger a build.
 The CasC bundles should now be available on the operations center and ready to be used by controllers.

-Synchronizing CasC bundles with the operations center
+Synchronize CasC bundles with the operations center

 Once you have added your controller CasC bundles to the operations center, you can configure how the bundles are synchronized with the operations center’s internal storage.
 This ensures any changes to the bundles are available to controllers using the CasC bundle.
 The following options are available for synchronizing your CasC bundles with the operations center:

-Manually synchronizing CasC bundles
+Manually synchronize CasC bundles

 Once you have configured the Configuration as Code bundle location, if you make changes to your CasC bundle, you can manually synchronize the CasC bundle with the operations center’s internal storage.